Monica20030707/Final/README.md

-# Final
+# Hang Man Game
 This is a simple Python implementation of the classic word-guessing game.
 In Hangman, players try to guess a hidden word letter by letter.
+With each incorrect guess, a part of the hangman is drawn.
+The game ends when the player successfully guesses the word or runs out of guesses, resulting in the hangman being fully drawn.